- Income and expenses

 You can generally use this percentage for three years before needing to keep a log book again for a further three month period.

 If you don't keep a vehicle logbook, you may claim up to 25% of the vehicle running costs as a business expense.
+The amount a person can claim is the lesser of the proportion of business use and 25% of the total use of the vehicle.

 Please remember you could be asked to substantiate the percentage claimed so you'll still need to keep records of your vehicle expenses.

-Claim mileage rates
+- Claim kilometre rates

 If you trade as a company, vehicle expenses are calculated differently.